-- Whether the bacteria are gram positive or gram negative
+- whether the bacteria are gram-positive or gram-negative

-- Whether the bacteria are aerobic (needing oxygen) or anaerobic (not needing oxygen)
+- whether the bacteria are aerobic (needing oxygen) or anaerobic (not needing oxygen)

-- What the specific bacteria species is
+- specific bacteria species

-- What the specific bacteria (individual) is
+- specific individual bacteria

-- What body system the bacteria is in
+- affected body system

-- How fast/actively the bacteria are multiplying
+- how fast/actively the bacteria are multiplying

-- What the individual animal’s reaction, including the strength of their immune system reaction, is
+- what the individual animal’s reaction, including the strength of their immune system reaction, is

-- How the individual antibiotic and bacteria and host interact
+- how the individual antibiotic and bacteria and host interact

 No!
 Antibiotics have no effect against viruses.